abelaba/HomeBlocks/smart_contract/README.md

 1. **Set up blochain enviroment**: Either run `npx hardhat node` or install [Ganache](https://trufflesuite.com/ganache/) and run the application.

-2. **Compile and Deploy**: Compile and deploy the smart contract onto the Ethereum blockchain Run `npx hardhat -network <network name> scripts/deploy.js`.
+2. **Compile and Deploy**: Compile and deploy the smart contract onto the Ethereum blockchain Run `npx hardhat run --network <your-network> scripts/deploy.js`.

+3. **After deploying the smart contract, you must add the PropertyContract address to client/constants.js file**: Add it to the `propertyContractAddress` variable.

 3. **Interact with the Smart Contract**: Use Ethereum wallets or development tools to interact with the deployed smart contract.
 Perform actions like creating agreements and making payments.